 - Accidents and fights are more likely after taking drugs.

 - Unwanted sexual intercourse is more likely under the influence of drugs.

 How many people use recreational drugs?

-Surveys showed that in 2012 more than 1 in 4 schoolchildren were offered drugs.
-Around 17 in 100 secondary school pupils had tried drugs at some point.
+Surveys showed that in 2014 around 15 in 100 secondary school pupils had tried drugs at some point.
 Currently these numbers are going down, ie fewer schoolchildren are trying drugs than in previous surveys.

-There were around 376,136 people who were problem drug users in the UK, which is around 9 out of every 1,000 people.
+There were around 371,279 people who were problem drug users in the UK, which is around 9 out of every 1,000 people.
 Around 133,112 people regularly injected drugs in the UK.
-The total number of deaths related to drug misuse in England and Wales was 1,496 in 2012.
-There were 12,238 admissions to hospital due to poisoning by illicit drugs.
+The total number of deaths related to drug misuse in England and Wales was 2,248 in 2014.
+There were 14,279 admissions to hospitals in England due to poisoning by illicit drugs in 2013/14.